-To avoid a debt, Tom needs to contact us as soon as he decides he is withdrawing or is unlikely to complete his course in the required timeframe.
-Tom may need to pay back the student payment he received from us.
+To avoid a debt, Tom needs to contact us as soon as he decides he’s withdrawing or is unlikely to complete his course in the timeframe.
+Tom may need to pay back the student payment he got from us

 Open Training and Education Network (OTEN)

-To receive a student payment while studying through OTEN, you must be enrolled in an approved course and be undertaking an equivalent full time study load (EFTSL).
-OTEN will generally only enrol you in 1 or 2 units at a time and the units are measured in hours.
+To get a student payment while studying through OTEN, you must enrol in an approved course and do an equivalent full time study load (EFTSL).
+OTEN will generally only enrol you in 1 or 2 units at a time and measures the units in hours.

-OTEN considers you to be full time if you are doing 16 hours of course work per week.
+You’re full time with OTEN if you’re doing 16 hours of course work per week.

-For example, if you enrol in 1 unit that normally takes 48 hours of course work to complete, you are expected to finish the unit within 3 weeks of starting it: 48 hours ÷ 16 hours = 3 weeks.
+For example, if you enrol in 1 unit that normally takes 48 hours of course work to complete, you must finish the unit within 3 weeks of starting it: 48 hours ÷ 16 hours = 3 weeks.

-OTEN provides a flexible course model which encourages students to complete courses at their own pace with no penalty for not completing work.
-However, if you are receiving Youth Allowance, Austudy or ABSTUDY Living Allowance, you should complete your study in the normal time it takes to complete the course.
-In the example above, you would be expected to have finished your unit within 3 weeks and have started the next unit.
+OTEN provides a flexible course model to encourage you to complete courses at your own pace with no penalty for not completing work.
+However, if you’re getting a payment from us, you should complete your study in the normal time it takes to complete the course.
+In the example above, you’d need to finish your unit within 3 weeks and start the next unit.

 Open Universities Australia (OUA)

 OUA have many different types of courses.
 Generally courses at OUA have a full time study load of 2 subjects per study period or session.
 Single units normally have a credit weighting of 0.125 equivalent full time study load (EFTSL).
 Double units normally have a credit weighting of 0.250 EFTSL.
-To receive a student payment while attending OUA, you must be enrolled in an approved course and be undertaking at least 2 single or 1 double open learning units in any 13 week study period.
+To get a student payment while attending OUA, you must enrol in an approved course and do at least 2 single or 1 double open learning unit in any 13 week study period.